MichalLauer/unriddle/README.md

 ```
 ````

-After that, unriddling can be enabled!
+After that, unriddling can be easily enabled using chunk parameters.
 For example, consider the following code:

 ```` r
 ```{r mtcars-plot, unriddle=TRUE}